Sintattica/atk/doc/TUTORIAL.md

 `grant all on conference.* to conference@localhost identified by 'conference';`

-If you take a look around the skeleton project maybe you noticed a file called **atk-skeleton.sql** lying in the **src/** directory, this file contains the table definitions for ATK security system, your database should have these tables, we will create them with:
+If you take a look around the skeleton project maybe you noticed a file called **atk-skeleton.sql** lying in the root directory, this file contains the table definitions for ATK security system, your database should have these tables, we will create them with:

-`mysql -u root -p conference < src/atk-skeleton.sql `
+`mysql -u conference -p conference < atk-skeleton.sql `

 Now, we will need to configure our application.